 Some buyers prefer to have an inspection done by a building inspector.
 These inspectors usually have the ability to do a careful inspection, spot any defects and, if there seems to be something serious, refer the buyer to other kinds of experts.

 It is a good idea to check that the building inspector or other expert you use has professional insurance.
-This insurance can cover damage caused by hidden defects that the inspector or expert should have but failed to spot during an inspection.
+This insurance can cover damage caused by hidden defects that the inspector or expert should have noticed during an inspection but failed to do so.

 This article explains in a general way the law that applies in Quebec.
 This article is not a legal opinion or legal advice.
 To find out the specific rules for your situation, consult a lawyer or notary.